 I asked mom to demonstrate how to make our family famous homemade angel food cake so I could make it for her 80th birthday.

-In the end, she did demonstrate how to make her homemade angel food cake for me, and I still have video clips to put together, but she actually made it herself for her birthday tea!
+In the end, she did demonstrate how to make her homemade angel food cake for me, and I still have video clips to put together, but she actually made it herself for her 80th Birthday Party Tea!
 Isn’t that incredible?
 At 80, she made her own birthday cake!
 Mind you, I did make another “official” birthday cake for her party, but in our family, we all knew that this was the “real” birthday cake!

 This has been a big year for my parents. mom and dad both turned 80 this past year and moved from their home of 32 years to this gorgeous adult condominium.
 And, this November 6th, 2010, they will celebrate their 60th wedding anniversary.
 Lots of changes and rites of passage this year for the two of them.

 I pass the lovely waiting room in the main area and hear her door open around the corner.
 Yes.
 There she is, waving me in!
 Abounding energy and enthusiasm.
 That is my mom.
 If they had a condominium council in her building, she would be the Social Convener.
-Well, come to think of it, she is already arranging card games and is most definitely one of the many friendly owners that warmly welcomes new comers to the building.
+Well, come to think of it, she is already arranging card games and is most definitely one of the many friendly owners that warmly welcome newcomers to the building.

 And no time for a hug for mom.
 I am greeted with the unconditional joy that my little baby sister, Penny, always smothers me with.
 She is our hairy human ball of family therapy.
 She brings us together when we are too tired to be brought anywhere.
 And today, she is doing her little dance at the door.
 I am an obedient guest and do what she has trained me to do.
 I give her a treat, and she kisses me all over before she quietly enjoys it, and then settles in her chair on her blanket.